PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 <h3>Postman</h3>

 All API calls can be tested using Postman.
-You can download Postman software Jump  for free from the official Postman site Jump .
+You can download Postman software for free from the official Postman site.
 If installing software is not possible, due to Proxy issues, Company policies, or other restrictions, there is an online version of Postman.
 You sign up and it works beautifully.
 I highly recommend it.
 I did get an occasional CORS issue Jump  when my network setup was really muddy, but 99% of the time it's easy to use and also very portable - which plays an important role if you often switch between machines and environments.

 Postman offers an option to save your credentials and speed up your calls, but since authentication is exactly the thing you will be testing - do not use that option.